verge-io/docs/docs/ProductGuide/subscriptions-overview.md

 > Multiple Scheduled subscriptions (to the same owner) set for the same time will be combined into a single email message. {.is-success}

 11. Select ***Subscription Profile*** from the dropdown list.
 (The options available will depend on the option selected in the ***Target*** field.) defines the information to receive in the notification.
-A wide array of subscription profiles exist by default, providing the means to oversee all the different parts of your VergeIO Cloud, such as: physical hardware (host tenant only), storage utilization per tier, import jobs, system warnings and errors, and more.
+A wide array of subscription profiles exist by default, providing the means to oversee all the different parts of your VeregOS Cloud, such as: physical hardware (host tenant only), storage utilization per tier, import jobs, system warnings and errors, and more.
 Additional [**Subscription Profiles**](/public/ProductGuide/subscriptionprofiles) can be defined if further notification/alert scenarios are needed.

 12. **For On Demand Subscriptions** (alerts): Select a ***Reminder while active*** interval from the dropdown list to define how often reminder alerts should be received until a Resolved state (at which point, a Resolved alert is sent.)
 This setting pertains to alerts based on error/warning statuses or thresholds. *Applies to **On-Demand subscriptions only.***
           <br>